Table of Contents

 - In Plants

-The endomembrane system in eukaryotic cells includes various organelles that work together to manage and distribute cellular materials, ensuring the cell functions smoothly!
+The endomembrane system in eukaryotic cells includes various organelles that work together to manage and distribute cellular materials, ensuring smooth cellular functioning.

 4. Mitochondria